rwlloyd/stupid-mobility-adapter/ReadMe.md

 The addition of a companion computer adds a great deal of connectivity and processing power.
 Unfortunately, it also increases the complexity of the setup, and points of failure.
 Considering that basic control of the platform is a safety critical system, it is desirable to simplify the design.
 Additionally, as the prototypes of this project have performed on a variety of hardware, it is desirable to make this hardware intentionally generic, while keeping in mind its intended purpose.

+The next version of the controller changed the microcontroller used to the ESP32.
+This allows us to cut out the companion computer for basic remote control using a bluetooth controller.
+There is also the addition of wifi, OTA updates using suitable sized compiled firmware and a large number of interface options.
+Overall simplification along the thinking of 'the best part is no part'.
+The drawback of this system is a reduction in CPU processing power.

 ---

 ### stupid mobility adapter v2